Eliuhepher/micropython-mfrc522/README.md

-# micropython-mfrc522
+# micropython-mfrc522-ESP32
-(Micro)Python class to access the MFRC522 RFID reader
+(Micro)Python class to access the MFRC522 RFID reader, now with support to ESP32 Boards

 Basic class to access RFID readers of the type [MFRC522](http://www.nxp.com/documents/data_sheet/MFRC522.pdf).
 This is basically a re-write of [this](https://github.com/mxgxw/MFRC522-python) Python port for the MFRC522.
 I